DroopyTersen/PortalsDevTraining/typescript-intro/README.md

 > There are more than this, but they are the same data types that exist in JavaScript proper.

 Try updating your version of `logger.ts` and re-running the compiler.
 - Did the output change?

 ### Custom Types (Interfaces)
-A lot of times we end up passing complex objects around.
+Often we end up passing complex objects around.
 An `interface` allows us to specifically define what properties and methods a complex object has.

-Lets update our `log` method to support taking in an object that contains both a message and severity.
+Lets update our `log` method to support taking in an object that contains both a `message` and `severity`.
 ``` typescript
 interface LogEntry {
     message: string,